Large-scale distributed synchronization systems, using a cancel-on-completion redundancy mechanism

 The more general model of this paper is such that particles evolve the same way as the in left-regulated system, but we allow regulation boundaries on either side, or both sides, or no regulation at all.
 We consider the mean-field asymptotic regime, when the number of particles $n$ and the job arrival rates go to infinity, while the job arrival rates per particle remain constant.
-The results include: the existence/uniqueness of fixed points of mean-field limits (ML), which describe the limiting dynamics of the system; conditions for the steady-state asymptotic independence (concentration, as $n \to\infty$, of the stationary distribution on a single state, which is necessarily an ML fixed point); the limits, as $n \to\infty$, of the average velocity at which unregulated (free) particle system advances.
+The system state for a given $n$ is the empirical distribution of the particles' locations.
+Our results include: the existence/uniqueness of fixed points of mean-field limits (ML), which describe the limiting dynamics of the system; conditions for the steady-state asymptotic independence (concentration, as $n \to\infty$, of the stationary distribution on a single state, which is necessarily an ML fixed point); the limits, as $n \to\infty$, of the average velocity at which unregulated (free) particle system advances.
 In particular, our results for the left-regulated system unify and generalize the corresponding results in \cite{St2021-coc}.
 Our technical development is such that the systems with different types of regulation are analyzed within a unified framework.
 In particular, these systems are used as tools for analysis of each other.